lohitha-sree/voice-assistant/README.md

 # voice-assistant
 Voice Assistant is a Python-based application that listens to user voice commands and responds using speech output.
+It performs tasks such as answering questions, opening websites, telling the current time, and executing basic system commands.
+The project uses speech recognition and text-to-speech libraries to enable human–computer interaction.
+It demonstrates concepts like audio processing, command handling, and automation using Python.
+This application is beginner-friendly and suitable for learning voice-based technologies.